 Retinol is a form of vitamin A (the holy grail of vitamins for skin repair and maintenance), which our body breaks down and converts into retinoic acid.
-Retinoic acid has the unique ability to rejuvenate skin on a genetic level; erasing fine lines, whittling away years of skin damage, and helping people achieve A-list skin by boosting collagen production.
-But it’s not just aging skin it can improve; if you were ever acne-prone in your youth, chances are you’ve already heard of the healing powers of retinol-based products, as they initially entered the limelight as the ultimate fix for acnegenic skin.
+Retinoic acid has the unique ability to rejuvenate skin on a genetic level; softening fine lines, whittling away years of skin damage, and helping people achieve A-list skin by boosting collagen production.
+But it’s not just mature skin it can improve; if you were ever acne-prone in your youth, chances are you’ve already heard of the healing powers of retinol-based products, as they initially entered the limelight as the ultimate fix for acnegenic skin.
 Dermatologists noticed that not only did it wipe out their acne, but it looked even better than those with normal skin.
 Queue the beauty world’s obsession with retinol.

 What to know about Retinol:

 Retinol comes in different strengths and formulas: its most potent form, retinoic acid and Retin-A, are mostly found on prescription-only products.
 Retinol and retinyl are essentially weaker and have fewer side effects – these are the names you’ll find on the back of your drugstore beauty products (between 0.5% to 2% concentration).
 And then there’s Accutane (totally breaking the reti- trend there), an incredibly powerful, chemically enhanced variation of the vitamin, which is used to treat serious acne by prescription.

 Should you be using retinol?